 |The entire day of December 25, 2010||2010-12-25T00:00:00.0Z/2010-12-25T23:59:59.999Z|

->

-> The WMS specification also allows time specifications to be truncated, by omitting some suffix of the time string.
-In this case, GeoServer treats the time as a range whose length is equal to one of the most precise unit specified in the time string.
-If time specification omits all fields except year, it identifies a range one year long starting at the beginning of that year, etc.
+The WMS specification also allows time specifications to be truncated by omitting some of the time string.
+In this case, GeoServer treats the time as a range whose length is equal to the most precise unit specified in the time string.

->

-> GeoServer implements this by adding the appropriate unit, then subtracting 1 millisecond.
-This avoids surprising results when using an interval that aligns with the actual sampling frequency of the data - for example, if yearly data is natively stored with dates like 2001-01-01T00:00:00.0Z, 2002-01-01T00:00:00Z, etc. then a request for 2001 would include the samples for both 2001 and 2002 otherwise.
+GeoServer implements this by adding the appropriate unit, then subtracting 1 millisecond.
+This avoids surprising results when using an interval that aligns with the actual sampling frequency of the data - for example, if yearly data is natively stored with dates like 2001-01-01T00:00:00.0Z, 2002-01-01T00:00:00Z, etc. then a request for 2001 would include the samples for both 2001 and 2002, which wouldn’t be desired.

->

-> |Description||Reduced Accuracy Time||Equivalent Range|
+|Description||Reduced Accuracy Time||Equivalent Range|

 |The day of December 25, 2010||2010-12-25||2010-12-25T00:00:00.0Z/2010-12-25T23:59:59.999Z|